mephistolist/tito/bds_lkm_fork/README.md

 ./install.sh direct
 </pre>
 <br>
-In case you haven't installed linux kernel headers, make and gcc, install it by running the installer script  :
+In case you haven't installed linux kernel headers, make and gcc, install it by running the installer script  :<br>
 <br>
 <pre>
 ./install.sh